AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 ### DNS Protection

 There are three significant reasons why you might want to explore the DNS protection settings.
 First, to avoid being tracked by your ISP.
-Every time you want to open a website and type, for example, `google.com` in the address bar, your browser sends a request to a DNS server to get the IP address of the site in return.
+Every time you open a website, for example `google.com`, your browser sends a request to a DNS server to get the IP address of the website in return.
 Usually, the DNS server belongs to your ISP, which allows them to track your online activity.
 Second, to encrypt you DNS traffic.
-And the third one is to block content on DNS level.
+And the third one is to [block content on DNS level](https://adguard-dns.io/kb/general/dns-filtering/).

 ![DNS Protection]()

-In the DNS protection module of AdGuard for Windows you can select the DNS servers from known DNS providers, including AdGuard DNS that blocks ads and trackers, AdGuard DNS Family Protection that in addition blocks adult content, or AdGuard DNS Non-filtering that provides a secure and reliable connection, but doesn't filter anything.
+In the DNS protection module of AdGuard for Windows you can select the DNS servers from known DNS providers, including [AdGuard DNS](https://adguard-dns.io/kb/) that blocks ads and trackers, AdGuard DNS Family Protection that in addition blocks adult content, or AdGuard DNS Non-filtering that provides a secure and reliable connection, but doesn't filter anything.
 You can even add custom DNS servers.
-Also there is an option to add complicated rules using DNS rules syntax and [DNS filters of your choice](https://filterlists.com).
+Also there is an option to add custom rules using [DNS rules syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/).
+And if necessary, you can add [DNS filters of your choice](https://filterlists.com).

 ### Parental Control

 There are numerous websites access to which should be restricted if the PC is used by children.
 This task is accomplished by Parental Control.

 The module checks the contents of web pages opened in the browser and filters those with content undesirable for children: images and texts for adults, crude language, violence, drug propaganda, etc. Parental Control settings are password protected so that the child is not able to go round the restrictions.
 This module not only blocks directions to undesirable sites but can also delete the links that are inappropriate for children from the search results.
 Filter sensitivity is flexibly adjusted.

+In the Parental Control module you can enable the *Safe search* and manage the *blocklist* and the *allowlist* to customize how this option works.
+You can also check the *Block executable files download* box to prevent your child from downloading and installing software on the computer.
+There are two more options in the *Parental Control* module: you can select a specific user to be protected by *Parental Control* and set a password to protect AdGuard settings from change.

 ![Parental Control]()